 - The Vampire Lovers (1970): Carl Ebhardt's cruciform dagger.

 - From Dusk Till Dawn:

 - In the first From Dusk Till Dawn film, Jacob fights vampires with a pump-action shotgun that he cocks with a baseball bat on its loop-grip, forming a cross.
+Other characters carve crosses into the tips of their bullets.
 The wide usage of this Trope on Hammer Horror films ("Peter Cushing did it all the time!") gets a Lampshade Hanging on a previous scene, setting up the Chekhov's Gun.

 - In From Dusk Till Dawn 2: Texas Blood Money, a vampire displays an aversion to the perpendicular lines of a vault door's hand wheel and later on a vampire attack is halted by closing the backdoors of an ambulance, which have the standard hospital red cross on them.

 - In one scene of Swedish vampire flick Frostbite, a character puts two sticks together to repel a vampire.
 This is subverted when the vampire is unimpressed and points out that the sticks actually form an "X." This is double subverted when the character rectifies their mistake and the vampire immediately recoils.

 - In Modern Problems (1981), Max starts using his telekinetic powers at the beach house dinner table.
 The voodoo-practicing maid, Dorita, enters the dining room at this point with a dish of corn.
 When she becomes aware of what's happening, she quickly fashions a cross out of two ears of corn and gets out of there.